apache/pulsar-site/blog/2023-01-10-pulsar-2022-year-in-review.md

 - **4.3K+** downloads
 - **14M+** Docker pulls

 The Pulsar community welcomes all kinds of contributions.
-For more information, see the [Apache Pulsar Contribution Guide](https://pulsar.apache.org/contribute/).
+For more information, see the [Apache Pulsar Contribution Guide](pathname:///contribute/).

 ## Project releases

 In 2022, the Pulsar community worked hard to improve the project’s capabilities and fix existing bugs with 1 major version and 8 minor versions.
 Many important Pulsar capabilities were delivered in these releases, such as [cluster-level automatic failure recovery](https://github.com/apache/pulsar/pull/13316) and [lazy-loading added to PartitionedProducer](https://github.com/apache/pulsar/pull/10279).
-Check out each release below to see details.
+Check out each release below to see details:

 - [2.10.2](https://github.com/apache/pulsar/releases/tag/v2.10.2)
 - [2.10.1](https://github.com/apache/pulsar/releases/tag/v2.10.1)